NLP2CT/Variance-Aware-MT-Test-Sets/README.md

 ### Reproduce & Create VAT
 The reported results in the paper were produced by single NVIDIA GeForce 1080Ti card.

+We will keep updating the code and related documentation after the response.

 #### Requirements
 * [sacreBLEU](https://github.com/mjpost/sacrebleu) version >= 1.4.14
 * [BLEURT](https://github.com/google-research/bleurt) version >= 0.0.2